On the average scale-invariant Cassinian metric: Abstract

 \section{Abstract}

 We establish geometric relationships between the average scale-invariant Cassinian metric and other hyperbolic type metrics.
-In addition, we study the local convexity properties of the scale-invariant metric balls in Euclidean once punctured spaces.
+We study the local convexity properties of the scale-invariant metric balls in Euclidean once punctured spaces.
+In addition, we study Lipschitz-conditions with respect to these metrics.

 {\bf 2010 Mathematics Subject Classification}.
 30F45, 51M05, 51M10.

 {\bf Key words and phrases.} Hyperbolic-type metrics, the Cassinian metric, the average scale-invariant Cassinian metric, metric balls.